 When a team lets a player go, he must turn in his playbook.
 It’s a sacred text.
 So sacred, in fact, you might end up let go if you lose or compromise your play book.

-Why do I mention this?
-Because I’m about to answer questions about my team – my, gender – posed by one of my favorite girl bloggers, Chris Carter, of The Mom Café.
+I’m about to answer questions about my team – my, gender – posed by one of my favorite girl bloggers, Chris Carter, of The Mom Café.

 I do this at the risk of having my playbook yanked, my spot on the ‘team’ taken away, my membership card revoked.